yanfali/drinktank/README.md

 CSS3 animations.
 SASS for the win, as it makes expressing the css less of a burden.

-I used Yeoman generators to set up the project, but all the code is mine.
+I used Yeoman generators to set up the project, but all the non-library and framework code is mine.
 It was written over a couple of days of caffeinated work.
 The most interesting thing for me is the use of JQuery.Deferred for the CSS3 animation scheduling.